bradyjoestar/InstallSoftWareCN/README.md

 ## golang
-You can run source installgolang_1.7.sh
+You can run `source installgolang_1.7.sh`

 After installing,you can run `go version` and `go env` to see the GOPATH\GOROOT
 ## docker
-You can run source installD
+You can run `source installDocker.sh`

 ## nodejs

 ## oracle- java
+You can run `source installJava_8.sh` to run the oracle-java